 Expand Your Space Without Knocking Down Walls

-Remodeling is expensive, inconvenient and sometimes impossible.
+Remodeling is expensive, inconvenient and sometimes impossible (creating custom bathroom design, etc).
 Here’s what to do instead!
 Try these tips for living large in a small area:

 • Use neutral or lighter tones: Quality property managers recommend neutral or light paint colors, including cream, bone, beige, pale yellow, bright white, gray or light charcoal for walls and/or ceilings.
 Choosing lighter-color furniture creates a fresh, clean look that feels open and airy.
 Stuck with a dark couch?
 Brighten with light, colorful throw pillows.
 Tone-on-tone is modern, so try lighter tones next to slightly darker shades of the same basic hue.